What Should You Consider with Independent Medical Exams (IMEs)?

 Question: While performing an IME the other day, I wondered what would happen if the patient decided to put off needed treatment as a result of the screening.
 If the patient was later found to have a serious health condition, could I be held liable for failing to identify the problem or for failing to refer the patient?

-by Lori Holt in Clinical Risks on Tuesday, December 31, 2019
+Posted in Risk Management on Tuesday, December 31, 2019

 Answer: It depends.
 Courts have differed on whether a doctor performing a physical examination for an insurance company owes a duty of care to the person being examined.

 To minimize your risks, consider using these "do's" and "don'ts" in your practice management.